rjwut/ian/README.md

 `Model` | `dat/*.dxs` | 3D mesh
 `VesselInternals` | `dat/*.snt` | Vessel system nodes and hallways

-`VesselData` is required for IAN to function.
-The other two types of resources are only required if you need a `Model` or `VesselInternals` object.
+All three of these resource types are optional: as long as you don't need the particular functionality that is dependent on these resource files, IAN can run without them.
 Note that incompatibilities may result if the remote machine's version of the resource data differs from IAN's.

 IAN provides several interfaces and classes that can help you with reading *Artemis* resource data:

 * `Context`: An interface for classes which can provide instances of `VesselData`, `Model` and `VesselInternals` to IAN.
-You must provide IAN with an instance of a class which implements `Context` before you can connect.
+Any method that requires data from *Artemis* resource files will ask for an object which implements `Context`.

 * `DefaultContext`: An implementation of `Context` which can parse *Artemis* resource data from an `InputStream` and cache the results for future use.
 It delegates the creation of the `InputStream` to a `PathResolver`.

 * `PathResolver`: An interface for classes which can provide an `InputStream` that corresponds to an *Artemis* resource path.

 * `FilePathResolver`: A `PathResolver` implementation that loads resources from the file system relative to a particular directory.
-You would typically point this at the *Artemis* install directory, but IAN will only look for `dat/vesselData.xml` (and optionally `dat/*.dxs` and `dat/*.snt`); any other files will be ignored.
+You would typically point this at the *Artemis* install directory, but at most IAN will only look for `dat/vesselData.xml`, `dat/*.dxs`, and `dat/*.snt`; any other files will be ignored.

 * `ClasspathResolver`: A `PathResolver` implementation that loads resources from the classpath relative to a specific class.
 This allows you to bundle the needed resources inside your JAR.

 You can provide your own implementations of `Context` or `PathResolver` if the out-of-the-box implementations do not serve your purpose.
 For example, you could create a custom `PathResolver` implementation that could load *Artemis* resource data from a remote server.
 Or you can create a custom `Context` implementation that builds the data from scratch instead of parsing it from an `InputStream`.
-(In fact, that's exactly what the testing code does to exercise classes that use a `Context`.)
+(In fact, that's exactly what the testing code does to exercise code that uses a `Context`.)

 ### Event Listeners ###
 To make your application react to events, you must write one or more event listeners and register them with your `ThreadedArtemisNetworkInterface` object via the `addListener()` method.
 An event listener can be any `Object` which has one or more methods marked with the `@Listener` annotation.
 A listener method must be `public`, return `void`, and have exactly one argument.
 The type of that argument indicates what sort of events will cause the method to be invoked: